 - Avoid etalon effects (interference fringes caused between two optical surfaces) in optical paths.
 Using angle polished optical connectors will greatly reduce etalon effects in a fiber based setup.
 Effects like residual frequency modulation, polarization noise, polarization wiggle or spatial modulation can also degrade common mode noise suppression.
 For further details contact Thorlabs.
-In general, reducing sources of differential losses in the optical paths (other than the measurement itself) will improve the common mode noise reduction. - Please note, that the PDB210 Series Balanced Amplified Photodetectors are very sensitive to unwanted stray light.
-Carefully shielding of the Balanced Amplified Photodetectors from any unwanted light sources is essential. - Another critical point can be electrostatic coupling of electrical noise associated with ground loops.
+In general, reducing sources of differential losses in the optical paths (other than the measurement itself) will improve the common mode noise reduction. - Another critical point can be electrostatic coupling of electrical noise associated with ground loops.
 In most cases an electrically isolated post (see Thorlabs parts TRE or TRE/M) will suppress electrical noise coupling.
-Always try to identify the electrical noise sources and increase the distance to the PDB210 Series Balanced Detector.
+Always try to identify the electrical noise sources and increase the distance to the PDB4xx Series Balanced Detector.
 Different common ground points can also be tested.